 - Yeast Infection: If you have thrush, there’s a pretty good chance you’ve got a yeast infection too.

 How to Cure Momma’s Thrush

-- Eliminate Sugar: Thrush is caused by Candida and Candida feeds on sugar.
-You don’t have to give up sugar forever, but if you can get rid of Candida’s food source while treating thrush, it will be much easier to get rid of.
+- Limit Sugar: Thrush is caused by Candida and Candida feeds on sugar.
+You don’t have to give up sugar forever, but if you can get limit Candida’s food source while treating thrush (especially in the form of pure sugar and processed foods), it will be much easier to get rid of.

-- Probiotics: Probiotics, such as lactobacillus, feed on sugar too, and unless they are wiped out by antibiotics or a poor diet, they will keep the Candida in check.
+- Probiotics: Probiotics, such as lactobacillus, feed on sugar too (and prebiotics, which can be found in such foods as raw onion, garlic, and asparagus…or as a supplement), and unless they are wiped out by antibiotics or a poor diet, they will keep the Candida in check.
 You can get them from fermented foods such as kombucha, sauerkraut, sourdough, kimchi, keifer, and yogurt.
 When battling thrush, however, I suggest getting them in a stronger format as well.
 My favorite probiotics for treating Candida are Bio Kult Candea and Custom Probiotics.

 - Apple Cider Vinegar: Apple cider vinegar is an anti-bacterial, anti-fungal, and anti-viral miracle worker.
 I tried every remedy under the sun, but when I used apple cider vinegar, I was finally able to eliminate the thrush.
 This is what I did.